Azure/iot-workshop-asset-tracking/step-001-connecting-a-device/README.md

     ![Azure IoT Explorer - Device list](assets/explorer-device-list.png)

-5. Use the entries in "Digital Twin" to explore the capabilities of the device.
+5. Use the entries in "IoT Plug and Play components" to explore the capabilities of the device.
 For example:

     * Navigate to **urn:azureiot:DeviceManagement:DeviceInformation:1** > **Properties (non-writable)**.
 Note how the device is reporting about its hardware capabilities in a standard way.
 As a solution builder, you can expect any Plug-and-Play device to always expose these properties, which helps rationalizing device management efforts.
     * Navigate to **urn:mxchip:built_in_sensors:1** > **Telemetry**.
 Click on the **Start** button and observe the flow of telemetry information being sent every 5 seconds.
 Also observe how the tool provides you with useful metadata about sensor data, thanks to PnP.